-(c) Provide a prospective timeline showing the estimated date of completion of the Project and/or each phase of the Project.
-Disclose any challenges that may prevent you from incurring costs for all funding by December 31, 2024 and/or fully expending funds and completing the Program(s) or Project(s) by December 31, 2026; Program(s) or Project(s) by December 31, 2026: Project to begin January 2022-To demolished, retire, and clean up the standing stuctures by December 31, 2026 (d) Identify who will be responsible for implementing the Program or Project: [Aid to Tourism, Travel, or Hospitality- Demolishing the building and the standing structures will make the land scape more attrative. ☐ document attached (e) Explain who will be responsible for operations and maintenance costs for the Project once completed, and how such costs will be funded prospectively: Western Regional Business Development Office, Small Business Development Department, and Division of Economic Development.
-New business will develop in it place or will given back to the local chapter. document attached (f) State which of the 66 Fiscal Recovery Fund expenditure categories in the attached U.S. Department of the Treasury Appendix 1 listing the proposed Program or Project falls under, and explain the reason why: Aid to Tourism, Travel, or Hospitality- Demolishing the building and the standing structures will make the land scape more attrative. document attached Part 3.
-Additional documents.
-List here all additional supporting documents attached to this FRF Expenditure Plan (or índicate N/A): N/A !
+(c) Provide a prospective timeline showing the estimated date of completion of the Project and/or each phase of the P challenges that may prevent you from incurring costs for all funding by December 31, 2024 and/or fully expending fund is and completing the Program(s) or Project(s) by December 31, 2026: Project to begin January 2022-To demolished, retire, and clean up the standing stucture December 31, 2026 is by ] document attached (d) Identify who will be responsible for implementing the Program or Project: Aid to Tourism, Travel, or Hospitality- Demolishing the building and the standing structure the band on the standing structure. res will make the land scape more attrative. document attached (e) Explain who will be responsible for operations and maintenance costs for the Project once completed, and how such prospectively: costs will be funded Western Regional Business Development Office, Small Business Development Department nent, and Division of Economic Development.
+New business will develop in it place or will given bachapter. ack to the local document attached (f) State which of the 66 Fiscal Recovery Fund expenditure categories in the attached U.S. Department of the Treasury Ap proposed Program or Project falls under, and explain the reason why: Aid to Tourism, Travel, or Hospitality- Demolishing the building and the standing structur the land scape more attrative. res will make document attached Part 3.
+Additional documents. document attached List here all additional supporting documents attached to this FRF Expenditure Plan (or indicate N/A): N/A